FHIDev/fhi.helseid/CONTRIBUTING.md

 ## Releasing new versions of the software

-The Fhi.HelseId library is packaged and released automatically from the 'master' branch to.
+The Fhi.HelseId library is built, packaged and released automatically from the 'master' branch via a GitHub action.
-A nuget package is built and pushed to Nuget.org if the version number of the Fhi.HelseId project changes.
+A nuget package is created and pushed Nuget.org if the version number of the Fhi.HelseId project changes.